PHACDataHub/nats-data-pipeline-demo/save-to-db/README.md

-# extract-metadata-content
+# Extract Metadata Content

 This is an oversimplified example of the NATS messaging system.

-This reads subscribes to the extractedSheetData NATS subject and will dump into a noSQL database.
+This service subscribes to the "extractedSheetData" NATS subject and will add data read from this channel into a noSQL database.

 * Note this doesn't do anything except pick up and print out the data (YET!)